Roger Hewland

 I discovered Gramex in its last two years, but in no time at all it became my favourite place, and Roger became one of my favourite people.

 The last time I went into the shop, nobody else was there and Roger was asleep in his chair, snoring loudly.
 As I came down the stairs, he stirred briefly, mumbled a greeting, and went immediately back to sleep, leaving me browsing in silence.
 Eventually a staff member from the bookshop upstairs came creeping down the stairs, in search of teabags I believe, and Roger eventually woke up.
 He immediately looked at his watch, declared it to be lunch time, and breezed out the door leaving me in charge of the whole shop.
 Returning later with a bag full of bars of chocolate, he threw a load of Cadbury Flakes at me and we ended up munching chocolate and chatting about pretty much everything - wartime single-sided records, 78s that don't play at 78rpm, Roger Beardsley, everything.
 I'm a big introvert and very nervous around strangers, but I never felt a hint of nerves that day - Roger made me feel like part of the family.
 Other customers came and went and joined in, some were regulars, some were new, some were buying, some were selling.
-Everyone was so nice, but Roger was the sun around which we all naturally orbitted.
+Everyone was so nice, but Roger was the sun around which we all naturally orbited.

 When I was finally done, he totted up my final bill then looked at me, full of wonderment... then he said "That's a bit much, how about a £30 discount?!"